-CORE PRINCIPLE 1 - Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer 1.
-Develop and promote thity's purpose and vision During the year, the Council agreed its new Borough Plan, 'Brent - Our Future', for the four year period of 2010-2014.
+The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer • During the year, the Council agreed its new Borough Plan , 'Brent - Our Future', for the four year period of 2010-2014.
 This document includes both the corporate objectives of the Council and our shared partnerships priorities.
 The Borough Plan sets out the Council's vision that 'Brent will be a thriving, vibrant place, where our diverse community lives in an environment that is safe, sustainable and well maintained.
 All our services will enable local people to fulfil their potential and improve their quality of life.
 Public resources will be used creatively and wisely to produce lasting benefits for our residents and the borough.
 Our commitment to reducing poverty, redressing inequality and preventing exclusion will be at the heart of all our actions'.
-The Plan is focused around three core objectives as follows: • One Borough - Creating a sustainable built environment that drives economic regeneration and reduces poverty, inequality and exclusion; • One Community - providing excellent public services which enable people to achieve their full potential, promote community cohesion, and improve their quality of life; and • One Council - improving services for residents by working with partners to deliver local priorities more effectively and achieve greater value for money from public resources.
-The Plan references other key relevant documents, including the following: Local Development Framework; Climate Change Strategy; Housing Strategy; • Sports and Physical Activity Strategy (as linked to the 2012 Olympic and Paralympic Games); Cultural Strategy; Health and Wellbeing Strategy; Engagement Strategy; and One Council Programme.
+The Plan is focused around three core objectives as follows: One Borough - Creating a sustainable built environment that drives economic regeneration and reduces poverty, inequality and exclusion; One Community - providing excellent public services which enable people to achieve their full potential, promote community cohesion, and improve their quality of life; and One Council - improving services for residents by working with partners to deliver local priorities more effectively and achieve greater value for money from public resources.
+The Plan references other key relevant documents, including the following: Local Development Framework; Climate Change Strategy; Housing Strategy; Sports and Physical Activity Strategy (as linked to the 2012 Olympic and Paralympic Games); Cultural Strategy; Health and Wellbeing Strategy; Engagement Strategy; and One Council Programme.
 The priorities of the Borough Plan are regularly promoted via The Brent Magazine, the website, press releases and targeted campaigns.
 At service area level, service priorities are extensively consulted on with users and other relevant stakeholders.
 Service Plans are presented annually to Lead Members prior to finalisation.